 Phi Sigma Pi recognizes excellence within our Chapters by presenting National Awards at the Annual Banquet and Awards Presentation during National Convention.
 Chapters may submit award nominations throughout the year.

 All nominations must be received by June 15 to be considered with the exception of the Jeffrey L. Johnson National Interchapter Fellowship Award and the Distinguished Service Key Award (both due June 1).
 Chapters may submit multiple nominations per award.

 To be eligible to receive a National Award, Chapters must have all National forms, dues, induction fees and outstanding debts reconciled before May 15 for semester schools and June 15 for quarter schools.
 Chapters on probation or suspension for any portion of the academic year are ineligible to receive any National Awards for that academic year.
-However, the Chapter End-of-Semester/Quarter Report (Form 110) must be submitted regardless of whether the Chapter is eligible to receive a National Award.
-A Form 110 delinquent for thirty (30) days or more shall not be considered for any National Awards.
+However, all Chapter forms and dues must be submitted regardless of whether the Chapter is eligible to receive a National Award.
+If a Chapter's end of year report is delinquent for thirty (30) days or more shall not be considered for any National Awards.
 However, it will be reviewed for the status of the Chapter.